pthew/alone/go_alone_01.md

 We now have something in common.
 I have also been hunted by an enemy.

-## Day N -- Recovery and reminiscing again
+## Day 5 -- Recovery and reminiscing again

-Manfred didn't die, I'm surprised.
+Manfred didn't die,.
 The wound looked far worse that it was and the elves sewed his scalp back on and gave him some herbs to deal with the pain and speed his recovery.
 He'll have good scar to show off when it fully heals.